localstack/docs/content/en/references/lambda-v2-provider.md

 If using Docker Desktop on macOS, you might need to allow [file sharing](https://docs.docker.com/desktop/settings/mac/#file-sharing) for your target folders.
 MacOS may prompt you to grant Docker access to your target folders.

+**Startup configuration automated:**
+Hot reloading now works without additional LocalStack startup configuration.
+In the old provider, it was required to start LocalStack with `LAMBDA_REMOTE_DOCKER=0`.
+This configuration is not used anymore because the new provider always copies zip files and automatically configures hot reloading.